Marvin Leonard Goldberger

-Marvin Leonard "Murph" Goldberger (October 22, 1922 – November 26, 2014) was an American theoretical physicist and former president of the California Institute of Technology.
+Marvin Leonard "Murph" Goldberger (October 22, 1922 – November 26, 2014) was an American theoretical physicist who served as the president of the California Institute of Technology.

-Biography
+Early life and education

 Goldberger was born in Chicago, Illinois.
-He went on to receive his B.S. at the Carnegie Institute of Technology (now Carnegie Mellon University), and Ph.D. in physics from the University of Chicago in 1948.
-His advisor on thesis, Interaction of High-Energy Neutrons with Heavy Nuclei, was Enrico Fermi.
-While serving in the Army shortly after graduation, he was assigned to the Manhattan Project, where he worked under renowned physicist Enrico Fermi from 1943 to 1945.
+He received his B.S. from the Carnegie Institute of Technology (now Carnegie Mellon University) and earned his Ph.D. in physics from the University of Chicago in 1948.
+His thesis advisor for Interaction of High-Energy Neutrons with Heavy Nuclei was Enrico Fermi.

+Career

+While serving in the Army shortly after graduation, he worked on the Manhattan Project under renowned physicist Enrico Fermi from 1943 to 1945.

-Goldberger was a postdoc at MIT at least by 1951 where he shared a communal physics office with at least Murray Gell-Mann where they worked together on various projects and he encouraged him to join him at Chicago 1952 onwards, before he became professor of physics at Princeton University from 1957 through 1977.
-He received the Dannie Heineman Prize for Mathematical Physics in 1961, and in 1963 was elected to the U.S. National Academy of Sciences.
-In 1965 he was elected a Fellow of the American Academy of Arts and Sciences.
+By at least 1951, Goldberger was a postdoc at MIT, where he shared a communal physics office collaborated with Murray Gell-Mann.
+Goldberger suggested Gell-Mann join him at Chicago starting in 1952, before he became a professor of physics at Princeton University from 1957 to 1977.
+He received the Dannie Heineman Prize for Mathematical Physics in 1961 and was elected to the U.S. National Academy of Sciences in 1963.
+In 1965, he was elected a fellow of the American Academy of Arts and Sciences.
 In 1980, he was elected to the American Philosophical Society.

-From 1978 through 1987 he served as president of Caltech.
-He was the Director of the Institute for Advanced Study from 1987 to 1991.
-From 1991 to 1993 he was a professor of physics at the University of California, Los Angeles.
-From 1993 until his death in November 2014, he served on the faculty of the University of California, San Diego, first as a professor of physics and then as a professor emeritus.
+From 1978 to 1987, Goldberger served as the president of Caltech.
+He was the director of the Institute for Advanced Study from 1987 to 1991.
+From 1991 to 1993, he was a professor of physics at the University of California, Los Angeles.
+From 1993 until his death in November 2014, he served on the faculty of the University of California, San Diego, initially as a professor of physics and later as a professor emeritus.
 Goldberger also served as Dean of Natural Sciences for UC San Diego from 1994 to 1999.

 In 1954, he and Murray Gell-Mann introduced crossing symmetry.
-In 1958, he and Sam Bard Treiman published the so-called Goldberger–Treiman relation.
+Four years later, he and Sam Bard Treiman published the so-called Goldberger–Treiman relation.

-He was a participant in 1958's Project 137 and the first chairman of JASON.
+Goldberger participated in Project 137 in 1958 and became the first chairman of JASON.
 He was involved in nuclear arms control efforts.
-He also advised a number of major corporations; for example he was on the board of directors of General Motors for 12 years.
+He also advised several major corporations; for example, he served on the board of directors of General Motors for 12 years.

 Several of his doctoral students were elected Fellows of the American Physical Society: Allan N. Kaufman in 1962, Cyrus D. Cantrell in 1980, and Martin B. Einhorn in 1991.

+Personal life

-Goldberger died in 2014 in La Jolla, California.
-His wife Mildred Goldberger, who also worked on the Manhattan Project, had previously died in 2006.
+Goldberger died in November 2014 in La Jolla, California.
+His wife, Mildred Goldberger, who also worked on the Manhattan Project, died in 2006.
 Upon his death he was survived by two sons and three grandchildren.